 Nothing makes a child happier and more excited than when they get that shiny brand new toy they’ve been asking for.
 But when we give our kids gifts such as toys, dolls, blocks and so on, it’s our responsibility to make sure that they’re completely safe for them to play with.
-It is especially important to be extra cautious when choosing toys for babies and toddlers who are at most risk of toys with choking hazards and other dangers.
+It is especially important to follow the rules of toy safety for babies when choosing toys for little ones who are at most risk of toys with choking hazards and other dangers.

 But there’s no need to completely ban toys for your little one for there are many ways you can safely avoid any toy-related injuries or accidents.
 Just keep these tips in mind and your baby can happily play out of harm’s way.

 Toy Safety For Babies: 10 Tips To Buying Safe Toys

 First and foremost, you should always check the labels on your child’s toys.
 Before buying anything, the toy’s packaging should already indicate any safety warning that could put younger kids at harm.
 Labels such as “Not suitable for children under three” should not be carelessly ignored for they do not indicate the skill level or intelligence needed but is actually a warning that the toy may put your baby at risk of choking hazards or sharp edges.

 When buying your little one a new toy, its label or package instructions should indicate: